How to Understand Israel in 60 Days or Less

 Norma Editorial, Spain

-Click HERE to read the first six pages!
+Click HERE to read a preview in the D+Q Fall 2016 catalogue.

 You can also find my work in:

 Above the Dreamless Dead: World War I in Poetry and Comics

 As the Great War dragged on and its catastrophic death toll mounted, a new artistic movement found its feet in the United Kingdom.
 The Trench Poets, as they came to be called, were soldier-poets dispatching their verse from the front lines.
 Known for its rejection of war as a romantic or noble enterprise, and its plainspoken condemnation of the senseless bloodshed of war, Trench Poetry soon became one of the most significant literary moments of its decade.

 The marriage of poetry and comics is a deeply fruitful combination, as evidenced by this collection.
 In stark black and white, the words of the Trench Poets find dramatic expression and reinterpretation through the minds and pens of some of the greatest cartoonists working today.